 - Year 1, Year 2, Year 4, Year 5

-In each of these years, centers will have a review of their Dashboard, an overarching review of the portfolio (the Part I Review Checklist), and a Focused Portfolio Review.
+In each of these years, programs will have a review of their Dashboard, an overarching review of the portfolio (the Part I Review Checklist), and a Deep Dive into a specific element of the portfolio.
 These reviews are conducted by volunteer committee members, with reports submitted to the Accreditation Commission.
-The Focused Portfolio Review is a review of a particular component of the center’s portfolio.
 The Accreditation Commission will determine on an annual basis which Portfolio components will be examined in a given year.
-The Commission shall provide centers with a minimum of six months notice of the focus of the next year’s review.
+The Commission shall provide programs with a minimum of six months notice of the focus of the next year’s review.
 Please note that although only a portion of the portfolio will be officially reviewed, the entire portfolio must be available to the Accreditation Commission at any time.

 - Year 3 – Mid-Cycle

-Like years 1, 2, 4, and 5, centers will have a review of their Dashboard, an overarching review of the portfolio (the Part I Review Checklist) to ensure that all items are up to date in the portfolio, and a Focused Portfolio Review. (see Year 1, Year 2, Year 4, Year 5 above for more information).
-During Year 3, each center will participate in a one-person peer consultation.
-The purpose is to offer collegial and collaborative consultation on an aspect of the center’s program.
+Like years 1, 2, 4, and 5, programs will have a review of their Dashboard, an overarching review of the portfolio (the Part I Review Checklist) to ensure that all items are up to date in the portfolio, and a Focused Portfolio Review. (see Year 1, Year 2, Year 4, Year 5 above for more information).
+During Year 3, each program will participate in a one-person peer consultation.
+The purpose is to offer collegial and collaborative consultation on an aspect of the program.
 Centers, with the assistance of their assigned Accreditation Commissioner, will arrange for their peer visit and set the agenda for the consultation.
-The center’s educator will add a one page reflection on the consultation to the center’s portfolio.
+The program’s educator will add a one page reflection on the consultation to the program’s portfolio.
 This is not an official accreditation site visit, but rather one for building collegiality and developing external relationships.

 - Year 6

-The final year of the accreditation cycle consists of a self-study completed by the center, a comprehensive portfolio review, and a three member visit.
+The final year of the accreditation cycle consists of a self-study completed by the program, a comprehensive portfolio review, and a three member visit.
 National Site Team chairs and site team members are trained and selected by the Accreditation Commission.
-Upon completion of the review, the site team sends its initial report to the center, whereupon the center responds.
+Upon completion of the review, the site team sends its initial report to the program, whereupon the program responds.
 The site team then sends its final report to the Accreditation Commission for review.
 After reviewing the site team’s final report, the Accreditation Commission will take action.
 See 6 year Site Visit Plan for more information.